RHESGroup/prolepsis/risc-v-CFI-Tool/README.md

 # RISC-V CFI tool
 Requires a custom riscv toolchain that can be built starting from the base one by following the instructions below.
-First enable administrative rights through the following command in case you install it under `/opt` folder as it is described in the original toolchain documentation:
+First, enable administrative rights through the following command in case you install it under `/opt` folder as it is described in the original toolchain documentation:
 ```
 $ sudo su
 <type here your password>